raymondchiwaz/humanaize/TUTORIAL.md

 ### Clerk Auth

 Before we move on, let's set up the Clerk Auth for our application.
+Make sure you already set up a project on Clerk and have the API keys.
+If not, here's a brief tutorial on: [How to create account on Clerk and setup new project](https://medium.com/@abdibrokhim/how-to-create-account-on-clerk-and-setup-a-new-project-532be3545642)

 Install `@clerk/nextjs`.
 The package to use with Clerk and NextJS.